Travel Options Between Walt Disney World and Orlando International Airport

 - Parking fees at your Disney Resort hotel

 - Potential traffic woes like busy highways, challenging directions, and weather

 Rideshare services have become popular with Disney World guests over the past several years.
 These (and taxis) are the most direct way to travel if you do not want to rent a car.
 Rideshare services — Uber and Lyft are both relatively easy to access on Property — can vary significantly in terms of cost.
 Variables like the number of passengers and the need for car seats can make a big difference when it comes to travel between MCO and WDW.

 Rideshare users can expect to pay anywhere from $30 to $50 (or more, if they have special requests) to travel between MCO and their Disney Resorts.

 Disney introduced its own rideshare option in 2017 called Minnie Vans.
 The Minnie Van service partners with Lyft, so guests can summon a polka-dotted rideshare right in the Lyft app.
 Minnie Vans have some benefits over traditional rideshares.
 They’re cute (c’mon — they have Minnie’s iconic polka dots!), they can carry up to six passengers (more than the basic rideshares for Uber and Lyft), they offer car seats for no additional charge, and they’re operated by Disney Cast Members.

-Minnie Van service will be returning in Summer 2022, and Disney has not confirmed whether or not the airport transportation service will return.
+Minnie Van service resumed in Summer 2022 after the 2020 park closure, and Disney has not confirmed whether or not the airport transportation service will return.
 We’ll update this space when they do.